upanshu21/CrackStation/README.md

 ## Mission Statement

-This is a public library and can be used by anyone to test if the password used by them or user of their product is using a very easy password and have them change is if their password is decrypted by this implementation.
+This is a public library and can be used by anyone to test if the password used by them or user of their product is using a very easy password and have them change it if their password is decrypted by this implementation.

 ## Installation

 - You can drag and drop this package into your current package to use as a dependency.
 - Add this package in the Framework, Libraries and Embedded Content in your Xcode project.

-If you are added as a colaborator you can also add it with this method:
+If you are added as a collaborator you can also add it with this method:

 - In your `Package.swift` add